MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/describing-alternative-input-methods.md

 Be consistent in how you list mouse procedures.
 For example, always list the mouse method before the keyboard method if you document both.
-Don’t combine keyboard and mouse actions as if they were keyboard shortcuts unless space is limited.
-For example, don’t use *Shift+click.* Instead, use *Select Shift while clicking ….*
+Don't combine keyboard and mouse actions as if they were keyboard shortcuts unless space is limited.
+For example, don't use *Shift+click.* Instead, use *Select Shift while clicking ….*

 **See also** [Mouse and mouse interaction term collection](~/a-z-word-list-term-collections/term-collections/mouse-mouse-interaction-terms.md)